5 Reliable Career Sectors on Long Island with Outstanding Job Outlooks

 Law enforcement has a strong presence on Long Island.
 For example, consider the 90,000-square-foot facility in Nassau County that is home to major offices of the FBI, U.S. Department of Homeland Security, and Metropolitan Transportation Authority Police.****

 And don't overlook the area of legal support.
-Between 2010 and 2020, about 70 openings are anticipated to become available each year for Long Islanders with the skills to be paralegals or legal assistants.†
+Between 2014 and 2024, 90 openings are anticipated to become available each year for Long Islanders with the skills to be paralegals or legal assistants.†

 * United States Census Bureau, website last visited on April 2, 2019.

 ** Census Reporter, Nassau County, NY, website last visited on January 29, 2019.